spree/spree/README.md

 -------------

 You can manually add Spree to your Rails 3.x application.
-Add Spree to your Gemfile.
+Add Spree to your Gemfile:

     gem 'spree', '1.0.0'

-Update your bundle
+Update your bundle:

     $ bundle install

-Use the install generator to copy migrations, intializers and generate sample data.
+Use the install generator to copy migrations, intializers and generate sample data:

     $ rails g spree:install

-You can avoid running migrations or generating seed and sample data
+You can avoid running migrations or generating seed and sample data:

     $ rails g spree:install --migrate=false --sample=false --seed=false

-You can always perform the steps later.
+You can always perform the steps later:

     $ bundle exec rake db:migrate
     $ bundle exec rake db:seed

-To manually load sample products, orders, etc., run the following rake task
+To manually load sample products, orders, etc., run the following Rake task:

     $ bundle exec rake spree_sample:load